 News from the why

-In a an age of rapidly developing technology it's no surprise that one may assume information is readily available all across the world as countless news outlets have made their content accessible on the web.
-However, basic statistics about literacy and press freedom show that barriers to information still exist and many people don't have access to independent and reliable journalism.
+Basic statistics about literacy and press freedom show that barriers to information still exist and many people don't have access to independent and reliable journalism.
 Read more in our new infographic.

 Raising awareness of the challenges faced by women and girls globally.
 The project consists of 10 short films, 3 documentary films and various outreach activities and educational material.